Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/jdbc-driver.markdown

 # Regular Expression

-XAP support query using regular expression.
+XAP supports query using regular expression.
 You may use `like` or `rlike` expressions with your JDBC queries.

-{{% note %}}
+{{% note "Note"%}}
-It is important you index `String` type fields used with regular expression queries.
-Not indexing such fields may result slow query execution and garbage creation.
+It is important to index `String` type fields used with regular expression queries.
+Not indexing these fields may result slow query execution and garbage creation.
 {{% /note %}}

 When using the SQL `like` operator you may use the following:
 `%` - match any string of any length (including zero length) `_` - match on a single character

-Querying the space using the [Java Regular Expression](http://docs.oracle.com/javase/{{%version "java-version"%}}/docs/api/java/util/regex/Pattern.html) provides more options than the SQL `like` operator.
+Querying the Space using the [Java Regular Expression](http://docs.oracle.com/javase/{{%version "java-version"%}}/docs/api/java/util/regex/Pattern.html) provides more options than the SQL `like` operator.
 The Query syntax is done using the `rlike` operator.

-When you search for space objects with String fields that includes a **single quote** your query should use Parameterized Query - with the following we are searching for all `Data` objects that include the value `today's` with their `myTextField`:
+When you search for Space objects with String fields that include a **single quote**, your query should use Parameterized Query.
+In the following example, we are searching for all `Data` objects that include the value `today's` with their `myTextField`:

 ```java